 - Don’t include the same keywords that you already have included in your App Name (it already has the biggest weight for Search rankings).

-This is how to edit the keywords field on iTunes Connect:
+This is how to edit the keywords field on App Store Connect:

 2. Product page optimization & A/B testing

 The next important step of ASO is to work directly on your App Store listing (which we will talk about later in more detail).

 This means working on your on-metadata (those are the elements that fall under the direct control of developers and can be easily changed and optimized), and off-metadata factors, that are not under developer’s control, but can be influenced.

 Off-metadata factors include downloads volume and velocity, user engagement, ratings (average rating and number of ratings received), and reviews.